 - Interpret the results on an agreed basis

 - Tell a clear and accurate performance story (King, McKegg, Oakden, & Wehipeihana, 2013).

 But what are our VfM criteria?
 Criteria are determined on the basis of values – “principles, attributes or qualities held to be intrinsically good, desirable, important, and of general worth” (Stufflebeam, 2001).
 These values will vary according to context.
 For example:

 - One policy might have an objective of improving access to basic health care for an under-served group – reflecting values of equity and human rights.

 - Another policy might aim to preserve indigenous language and culture by providing pre-school immersion programs – reflecting values of cultural sustainability.

-A common set of VfM criteria, the “Four Es” are used by the Foreign, Commonwealth & Development Office (FCDO) of the UK Government and other organisations to assess VfM in aid and development programs (DFID, 2011).
-The Four Es (all 5 of them!) are not the last word on VfM criteria but they do offer a reasonable starting point (King & OPM, 2018).
+A common set of VfM criteria, the “Five Es” are used by the Foreign, Commonwealth & Development Office (FCDO) of the UK Government and other organisations to assess VfM in aid and development programs (DFID, 2011).
+The Five Es are not the last word on VfM criteria but they do offer a reasonable starting point (King & OPM, 2018).

 FCDO’s criteria of economy, efficiency, effectiveness, cost-effectiveness and equity are valid criteria of VfM.
 But they are not the only criteria.
 Sitting behind FCDO’s criteria are a more generalisable set of principles that can be applied more flexibly to respond to different contexts.